Singh-Prakash07/Notes/stating with JavaScript/01_Intro.md

-  -Loosely typed language
+  -Dynamic typed language
   -Means we need not to define data type of variables
-## Two ways to run JS
+## Three ways to run JS
+1. In HTML
-  - In HTML
+  - In same HTML file
 ```
 Writing JS within HTML file	External Linking     // linking external JS file in HTML
 <body>